Skip to Main Content

-Creating one Reading List for your unit
+Create one Reading List for your unit

-Allowing you to store articles for future use
+Store articles for future use

-Instructions on how to create your reading lists are in this guide.
+Instructions on how to create your Reading Lists are in this guide.
 For any question, please contact the library at firstname.lastname@example.org

 This video clip provides a brief overview of Reading List (a more detailed video clip is provided at the bottom of this page):